sendecomp/sendecomp-website/README.md

 Data files regarding research-specific information will begin with some acronym (usually three letters).
 Currently, there are two: CIP (Critical Infrastructure Protection) and PER (Pervasive Computing).

-Modifying the files can be done easily from Github (this website) by clicking on the file and then clicking the little pencil in the upper right-hand corner of the box displaying the file contents.
+Modifying the files can be done easily from GitHub (this website) by clicking on the file and then clicking the little pencil in the upper right-hand corner of the box displaying the file contents.

 #### Data File Content Information
 ###### *-labs.yml